mathhhys/softcodes-vs-code/docs/docs/customization/context-providers.md

 ### Documentation

 Type `@docs` to index and retrieve snippets from any documentation site.
 You can add any site by selecting "Add Docs" in the dropdown, then entering the root URL of the documentation site and a title to remember it by.
-After the site has been indexed, you can type `@docs`, select your documentation from the dropdown, and Continue will use similarity search to automatically find important sections when answering your question.
+After the site has been indexed, you can type `@docs`, select your documentation from the dropdown, and Softcodes will use similarity search to automatically find important sections when answering your question.

 ```json
 { "name": "docs" }
 ```

-Continue also pre-indexes a number of common sites, listed [here](https://github.com/continuedev/continue/blob/main/core/indexing/docs/preIndexedDocs.ts).
+Softcodes also pre-indexes a number of common sites, listed [here](https://github.com/continuedev/continue/blob/main/core/indexing/docs/preIndexedDocs.ts).
 The embeddings for these sites are hosted by us, but downloaded for local use after the first time.
 All other indexing occurs entirely locally.

 #### Adding a Documentation Site via Configuration